Note that all times are the clock

 get updated to a strict schedule and there are gaps at times

-they become available.
+Until they become available, text in their space will indicate approximately when to expect them.
 Click on the charts or the links under them

 to open full-sized versions.
 These open in separate windows, allowing